Ramsay Clan Crest: A unicorn's head.

 Dalhousie Castle, Midlothian.
 Owned by Ramsays from 13th century.
 Today it operates as a hotel.

 Brechin Castle, Brechin, Angus.
-Acquired through marriage to the de Maule, earls of
+Acquired through marriage to the de Maule,

 Bamff House, near Alyth, Perthshire.
 Lands held by Ramsays of Bamff from the early 13th century.
 The castle incorporates a 16th century tower.